fjpereny/Engineering-Units-Conversion/README.md

 classes and changing the data.
 This library will continue to be updated to include additional engineering units.

-## Installation & Dependancies
+## Installation & Dependencies
-This library is compatible with Python 3 and does not use any external dependancies.
+This library is compatible with Python 3 and does not use any external dependencies.

 ## Usage
 ### Adding EngUnitConversion to your project: